-Liam Coen returns to the Brown coaching staff as its quarterbacks coach after spending a year as the quarterbacks coach at the University of Rhode Island.
+Liam Coen returned to the Brown coaching staff in 2012 as its quarterbacks coach after spending a year as the quarterbacks coach at the University of Rhode Island (2011).

 After graduating from the University of Massachusetts in 2008 and a playing stint with the Alabama Vipers of the AFL in 2009, Coen launched his coaching career as quarterbacks coach at Brown in 2010, before moving across the state to the University of Rhode Island as its quarterbacks coach in 2011.